studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 #### Case 2: Achieved ECTS < Needed ECTS

-Ask your program lead or the responsible lecturer at your home university if you will have to do some extra work, e.g. presentation about the topic.
+Ask your program lead or the responsible person for grade recognition at your home university before course enrollment.

 ## Course Structure

 ### How does a course look like?

 This depends on the lecturer holding the course.
-Generally it should have the following structure:
+For example it could look like that:

 1. **Introduction (video conference)**
 2. **Chapter 1**